sensepost/mydumbedr/README.md

 Then you can open the create.bat file and replace absolute links and finally run the bat script which will launch everything :)

-For more information, please take a look at [URL BLOG]
+For more information about building the project, please take a look at [URL BLOG]

+## Rules

+The game is simple, bypass the EDR.
+I wrote code that is voluntary buggued so I strongly encourage you reading the source code of the differents components.
+This bugued code mimics things that you can encounter while fighting against real EDR's so...
+Have fun :)

 Happy hacking!